Skip to main content

 • python3 (3.9 or higher; required for type hints such as list[dict])

 • The report generator uses only the standard library; no pip install is required.
-Chart.js, which is needed to draw the charts, is embedded into the generated HTML file via a CDN — an internet connection is sufficient when viewing the report.
+Chart.js, required for rendering charts, is embedded in the generated HTML file via CDN — an internet connection is sufficient while viewing the report.

-• Network access to the Diagnostics API of the Worker pods (e.g., from outside the cluster via NodePort or Ingress).
+• Network access to the Diagnostics API of the Worker pods (e.g., via NodePort or Ingress from outside the cluster).

-You will also need an ENV_ID value for each environment.
-This value can be copied from the detail page of the relevant environment under the Environments menu in the Apinizer API Manager UI, and is used as the Authorization header in Diagnostics API calls.
+You will also need the ENV_ID value for each environment.
+This value can be copied from the details of the relevant environment under the Environments menu in the Apinizer API Manager interface and is used as the Authorization header in Diagnostics API calls.

 3-) Diagnostics API